Computerized adaptive testing: Description

 Nothing is known about the examinee prior to the administration of the first item, so the algorithm is generally started by selecting an item of medium, or medium-easy, difficulty as the first item.

 As a result of adaptive administration, different examinees receive quite different tests.
 Although examinees are typically administered different tests, their ability scores are comparable to one another (i.e., as if they had received the same test, as is common in tests designed using classical test theory).
 The psychometric technology that allows equitable scores to be computed across different sets of items is item response theory (IRT).
 IRT is also the preferred methodology for selecting optimal items which are typically selected on the basis of information rather than difficulty, per se.

 A related methodology called multistage testing (MST) or CAST is used in the Uniform Certified Public Accountant Examination.
 MST avoids or reduces some of the disadvantages of CAT as described below.
-See the 2006 special issue of Applied Measurement in Education or Computerized Multistage Testing for more information on MST.